pvishal/spf13-vim/README.markdown

         |___/ .__/|_| |_|____/        \_/  |_|_| |_| |_|
             |_|

-spf13-vim is a distribution of vim plugins and resources for Vim, Gvim and [MacVim].
+spf13-vim is a distribution of vim plugins and resources for Vim, Gvim and [MacVim](http://code.google.com/p/macvim/).
 Visit [spf13-vim](https://github.com/spf13/spf13-vim) for more.
 This is a fork of spf13-vim that with the following customizations.

  * Uses the ir_black colour scheme
  * Nerdtree tab are open at startup